MusicDataset/md_homepage/content/musics/s/SonataNo.12nd3rdand4thmovements(1)-Carl Maria von Weber.md

 ---
-title: Carl Maria von Weber - Sonata No. 1 2nd 3rd and 4th movements (1)
+title: Sonata No. 1 2nd 3rd and 4th movements (1)
 description: This is the description for Sonata No. 1 2nd 3rd and 4th movements by Carl Maria von Weber
 composers: [Carl Maria von Weber]
 periods: [Romantic]